128technology/docs/docs/cli_reference.md

 #### Description

-The _show network-interface_, a counterpart to _show device-interface_, shows information and statistics relevant to the logical interfaces configured on your 128T networking platform.
+The _show network-interface_, a counterpart to _show device-interface_, shows information and statistics relevant to the logical interfaces configured on your SSR networking platform.

 The _show network-interface_ command will show router, node, and device names, as well as the network-interface name and basic information about each interface.